-When it’s time to throw the kitchen sink at your new publication then we offer a range of possibilities which add a touch of luxury to your printing.
+If you have the budget and are looking for that extra dimension on your printing then welcome to our premium offerings.
+When it’s time to throw the kitchen sink at your new publication then we offer a range of possibilities which add a touch of luxury.

 Choose a logo or section of prominent text and this can be given added emphasis with embossing or debossing.
-Embossing is the process of pushing the details towards the reader and debossing pushes the content away from the eye.
-It’s subtle but very classy and looks great on brochure covers.
-It is most effective on large flat blocks of a logo, a vector shape or heavy, bold type.
-The process can be lost on small or fine text because there is not enough surface area to push through.
+Embossing is the process of bringing the details towards the reader whilst debossing pushes the content away from the eye.
+It’s subtle, but very classy and looks great on brochure covers and art catalogues.
+It is most effective on large logos, vector shapes or heavy, bold type.
+The process doesn't lend itself well to small or fine text because there is not enough surface area to push through effectively.

-The process of adding a metallic foil to the sheet to create a dazzling logo or text area.
-Now no longer limited to the kitsch gold and silver colourways but see below for our foil swatches and choose from 100 different colours in matt or glossy finishes.
-Foiling adds a punchy, opaque solid to the sheet rather than white ink printing which does have a slight element of ‘show through’ on darker papers.
-The ‘Matter‘ and ‘Merry Art‘ images below illustrate this.
+This is the process of adding a metallic foil to the sheet to create a dazzling logo or text area.
+Now no longer limited to just retro gold and silver because there are now hundreds of different colours in both matt or glossy finishes.
+Foiling adds a punchy, solid opaque contrast to the sheet rather.
+In comparison, white ink printing can be used to add white detail on darker shades of card, but this process is less opaque and does have a slight element of ‘show through’.

 Spot U.V Varnishing